u6684258/instance-generator/README.md

-Program to generate PDDL instances for PDDL domains extended with axioms (and a domain-wide goal) as described in *C. Grundke, G. Röger, M. Helmert.
+A program to generate PDDL instances for PDDL domains extended with legality-constraints (and a domain-wide goal) as described in *C. Grundke, G.
+Röger, M. Helmert.
 Formal Representations of Classical Planning Domains.
-In Proceedings of the 34th International Conference on Automated Planning and Scheduling (ICAPS 2024), pp.
+In Proceedings of the 34th International Conference on Automated Planning and Scheduling (ICAPS 2024), pp. 239-248.
-239-248.
 2024.*

 It uses the parser of [Fast Downward](https://github.com/aibasel/downward) to parse an input domain.
 The program then translates this domain to an answer set